 “That Shamal blew me here!” protested Hodja, holding his sides as he straightened up.

 “I hear or see no wind!
 So who pulled up my vegetables?”

 “Didn’t I have to grab what I could … to stop me from being blown away?”

 “Oh yes?
 So how do you account for your sack being full of my vegetables?”

 “Funny you should ask that.
 I was just pondering that myself … when you startled me by shouting so loudly.”

-One of the children walking home from school, spied him lying there and ran up, calling, “Hodja!
+A group of children walking home from school, spied him lying there and ran up, calling, “Hodja!
 Here!
-Give me your hand and let us pull you up!”
+Give us your hands.
+We know how to pull you up!”

-[Adapted from Strange you should ask … In Shah, Idries.
-The Pleasantries of the incredible Mulla Nasreddin.
+[Adapted from Strange that you should ask … In Shah, Idries.
+The Pleasantries of the Incredible Mulla Nasreddin.
 Picador.
 1975: 44.]

 Shamal: a summer northwesterly wind blowing over Iraq and the Persian Gulf, often strong during the day, but decreasing at night. http://windlegends.org/windnames.htm

 Story Twigs the Imagination! by Meg Philp is licensed under a Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International License